WebDevLuke/Front-End-Style-Guidelines/front-end-style-guide.md

 Using these naming coventions allows us to create classnames which share information regarding form, function and placement within the codebase.
 It also encourages consistancy and makes for clean, DRY stylesheets.

 ### Documentation
-Documenting our CSS where appropriate can be very helpful in making sure subsequent developers understand your intent and can build upon what you've done without too much difficulty.
+Documenting our code where appropriate can be very helpful in making sure subsequent developers understand your intent and can build upon what you've done without too much difficulty.

 Below is a typical example of a new CSS component with all the correct documentation: